smasongarrison/D3mirt/README.md

 load(system.file("efa.Rdata", package = "D3mirt"))

 # Call to modid() with h, containing factors scores from EFA
+# Observe that the efa argument is set to false
+# The former is because item factor loadings are contained in x
 a <- modid(x, efa = FALSE)
 summary(a)
 #>